Xarlos89/Eos/README.md

 It should run on `http://127.0.0.1:5000` unless you've tampered with the .env settings for flask.

 The functions that connect the API to the database are at `/src/api/core/db_helper.py` and serve as an abstraction over the psycopg functions.
+A `.postman` directory is included, which contains a postman collection if you feel like messing about with the API locally in postman.

 ### Discord.py Bot
 The Bot is running using Discord.py, and cogged commands.
-You may also run the bot manually for debugging using `python main.py` if your Token is in the .env or by using `python main.py` is no .env is present cogs are located at `/src/bot/cogs/*/`, and are seperated by their purpose.
+- While not reccomended, you may also run the bot manually for debugging using `python main.py` if your Token is in the .env, however many features of the bot will not work.
+- TODO: make the bot start independent of other infrastructure.
+- cogs are located at `/src/bot/cogs/*/`, and are seperated by their purpose.

 The functions that connect the bot to the API are at `/src/bot/core/api_helper.py` and serve as an abstraction over the requests happening in the background.
-There is also a `/src/bot/core/embeds.py`, however I might choose to depricate that in the future.
+There is also a `/src/bot/core/embeds.py`, however I might choose to deprecate that in the future.

 ---
 # Commands